Skip to main content

 Voluntary sale

-You may find that the best option for you is to sell your property.
+If no alternative repayment agreement is reached, you may find that the best option for you is to sell your property.
 Selling your property will enable you to use the proceeds from the sale to clear your outstanding arrears (if any) and repay, or significantly reduce, your mortgage balance.
-This may involve you selling your property at a loss if the property is in negative equity.
+You may have to sell your property at a loss if it is in negative equity (if the value of your property is less than you owe on your mortgage).

 Back to top

-This means that you trade down to a lower-value property, if your property is in negative equity.
-After selling your property, the funds are then used to pay off your arrears and reduce the remaining mortgage balance.
+This arrangement involves trading down to a lower-value property.
+After selling your property, the funds are used to pay off your arrears and reduce any remaining mortgage balance.
 The cost of your new property and any shortfall from the sale of your existing property becomes your new mortgage.

 Back to top